ArrayBot: Reinforcement Learning for Generalizable Distributed Manipulation through Touch: Conclusion

-We present \ours, an RL-driven distributed manipulation system with tactile sensing.
-We train a generalizable relocate-via-touch policy in the proposed reshaped action space, which can be instantly transferred to the physical robot.
-Leveraging the deployed policy, we showcase the distinctive merits of our \ours through a variety of real-world manipulation tasks.
+We present \ours, an RL-driven distributed manipulation system via tactile sensing.
+In the simulator, we develop policies for lifting, flipping, and generalizable relocate-via-touch in the proposed reshaped action space, and then successfully deploy the policies to the physical robot without much sim-to-real fine-tuning.
+Leveraging the deployed relocation policy, we showcase the distinctive merits of our \ours through derived real-world manipulation skills.

-Given all our findings, we would like to call for the attention of the robot learning community to distributed manipulation.
-We believe the redundancy in its unconventional action space is a two-edged sword.
-As long as we find ways to alleviate its demon face of sample inefficiency, its angel face of fault tolerance might offer shortcuts for solving well-known challenges in the community such as generalizability to object shapes and bridging the sim-to-real gaps.

-Admittedly, the prototype of \ours is not yet perfect.
-For instance, its $16 \times 16$ size is still not large enough for large-scale multi-object manipulation in parallel.
-The speed limit of the joints may hinder the RL agent from exploring more highly dynamical control policies.
-We also find that the tactile sensors are sometimes not sensitive enough given that the pressure exerted by an object is shared by multiple sensors.
-In the future, we will continually upgrade both the hardware and software of \ours so as to unearth the even greater potential of RL for distributed manipulation.